guntgbtgv/tocabi_qui/README.md

 to do:

 - task que number is confusing - once delete/reset, the number of task also changes
-- text field bug
--
+- make it more neat and tidy